 SkillsUSA Texas has an identifying system that includes a National Charter number for the entire school and a SkillsUSA Texas Chapter Number for each program area.
 This has been in place for more than twenty years and guidelines are found in our SkillsUSA Texas Bylaws.

 SkillsUSA, the national office, assigns a National Charter number for the entire school campus, they call this local chapter.
 To receive this a school must complete a Petition for National Chapter and create a Constitution or set of Bylaws for the school.
 These documents are found a www.skillsusatx.org, click “New Chapter” under the Membership Tab.
 Completing these documents will allow SkillsUSA to add your school to the registration database for online registration.
 These documents create the documentation that you may be asked for if audited by the education agency.

 This rule has been in the SkillsUSA Texas Bylaws for more than 20 years.
 We have been asked to enforce this rule for a couple of reasons.
 For example, a single competition is being asked to work with over 100 students at a district competition.
 This may happen when a single training program has multiple Texas chapters with only two members.
 This does permit an advisor to enter more students from their program at the district level.
 However, this also overloads competition areas.
 Forcing the contest chair to find a way to narrow the number of contestants at the competition which could be a written test.
-By combining an advisor’s students into one Texas chapter and adhering to the rules stated in the Texas Regulation’s, it will hopefully eliminate the need to ask students to travel to a competition only to be eliminated with a written test.
+Combining an advisor’s students into one Texas chapter and adhering to the rules stated in the Texas Regulations, will hopefully eliminate the need to ask students to travel to a competition only to be eliminated with a written test.

 Advisors should first conduct a local competition so that your best students are sent to the district competition.
 This will allow SkillsUSA Texas to offer quality in our competitions and offer a better experience for those students who are qualified to compete at a district-level competition.